ItalianStallion/cs4330/JustAsk_Management.md

 ## Team Members
 **Miles Vesper** I worked on every document that was turned in for a grade, but mostly on the management document.
 With the application, I mainly focused on the notification implimentation as well as integrating the app to Facebook.
 Lastly, I created most of the slideshow presentation.

+**John Edward Schwartzenburg** In the begginning, I came up with our app idea.
+However, liability concerns led us to adjust the app idea slightly to what it is now.
+I contributed to the majority of the documents that we're submitted for grading.
+Lastly, I was responsible for integrating our app with Facebook.

 Everyone lists themselves here and how they contributed